 Did you get a lot of ripe peaches that are ready to be eaten?
 In that case, you could store ripe peaches in an open container in the refrigerator for up to a week.
 Before you eat the peaches, let them come to room temperature for the best flavor.

 Like this recipe so far?
-Be the first to know when we release new ones!
+Be first to receive new ones!

 When we were developing this recipe, we experimented cooking the peaches using three different cooking methods, so we can give you different options depending on your liking.